-Patients need to pay at the time of signing up for the class (or classes) - there are no refunds.
-If a patient needs to cancel they can attend another class in the future but need to let a scheduler know to change their class date and time.
+- There are no refunds; if a patient cannot attend their registered class, they can choose to attend another class in the future but will need to notify a scheduler to change their class date

-Upon request, a receipt can be provided as often times FSA/HSA savings plans might cover the cost for these classes as they are provided via a medical office.
+- A receipt can be provided upon request; often times FSA/HSA savings plans may cover the cost for classes since they are provided by a medical office

 Your doctor may recommended that you see a Registered Dietitian Nutritionist (RDN) for medical nutrition therapy a part of your treatment plan.
 Medical Nutrition Therapy (MNT) can be very effective as a foundational part of the treatment of various health conditions and College Park has a 30+ year history of providing this dietitian service to the patients we serve.

 College Park Family Care wants you to be aware of the billing process and your options.
 Many private insurance companies have specific guidelines for dietitian visits but each plan may vary as to if and how many visits they will cover.

 We will do our best to let you know your insurance coverage so you know your financial obligation prior to your visit with one of our dietitians.
 However, it is recommended that you contact your insurance carrier for your plan specific benefits.

 If you would like to verify MNT/dietician coverage with your particular plan, call the customer service number listed on your insurance card.
 The following information may need to be provided when verifying coverage.

 CPT Codes: 97802, 97803